DonaldMGray/GetCleanData/README.md

 Each observation consists of 561 measurements (of a subject performing an activity) Total observations for test group:  7352 across the 30 subjects Total observations for test group:  2947 across the 30 subjects
+---

+---
 Assumptions:
 * "reshape" and "plyr" packages are installed
 * Data is in working directory
 Specifically, the directory "UCI HAR Dataset" should be unzipped and located in the working directory, with contents as they were originally organized.
+---

+---
+Execution:
+With the "UCI HAR Dataset" directory and the run_analysis.R script in the working directory, execute the run_analysis.R script
+eg:
+  source("run_analysis.R")
+Depending on the speed of your system, may take ~60 seconds to execute
+---

+---
 Output:
-The final output is the file "subjectActivitySummary.csv".
+The final output is the file "subjectActivitySummary.csv" and can be read in via read.csv

 Columns are: subject, activity, variable, value (see CodeBook.md for more details)

-There is also an intermediate output which has all observations for the test and training subjects
+There is also an intermediate output which has all observations for the test and training subjects This is called: fullData.csv
+---